Readjusting for a healthy financial situation after divorce

 New York couples faced with divorce may be looking at tough financial decisions regarding post-divorce alimony.
 Potential legislative developments in some states could affect the longevity of alimony payments for a non-working spouse.
 These new laws should be considered when looking at one’s financial situation after divorce.

 Normally, post-divorce alimony payments are a large factor in the financial health of a spouse who did not work during the marriage.
 In some instances, these payments continue indefinitely.
 Some state legislatures and courts are trimming back permanent alimonies in favor of a phased-out approach.
-The length of time and amount of alimony awarded depends on factors like length of the marriage, the incomes of the spouses, and the outcome of divorce negotiations.
+The length of time and amount of alimony awarded depends on factors like the length of the marriage, the incomes of the spouses, and the outcome of divorce negotiations.

 A limited time for alimony requires a non-working spouse to make some changes in order to retain financial security after divorce.
-Financial experts recommend that non-working spouses treat alimony payments as a supplement to income, and that they begin looking to start a career as soon as possible after divorce.
+Financial experts recommend that non-working spouses treat alimony payments as a supplement to income and that they begin looking to start a career as soon as possible after divorce.
 Looking at the situation realistically, and preparing for any disruption in alimony payments or other income, is a must.
 Additionally, downsizing a house or preparing a budget that accurately reflects income is very helpful in adjusting to life after divorce.

 A contested divorce involves many emotions and difficult legal issues.
 The division of assets at the end of a marriage can put a strain on both spouses.
 Having an experienced family law attorney may help to make divorce issues, such as child custody, visitation plans, and property division much easier on the family.